slfrnkln/agent-simple/README.md

     Docker run .

-else, you can run the simple agent with:
+Else, you can run the simple agent with:

     python3 workdir/agent/demo_agent.py